knpuniversity/symfony2-series/knpu/episode2/login-form.rst

 Creating a Login Form (Part 1)
 ==============================

 So where's the actual login form?
-That's our job - the security layer just helps us by redirecting the user here.
+Well, that's our job - the security layer just helps us by redirecting the user here.

 Oh, and there's a really popular open source bundle called `FosUserBundle`_ that gives you a lot of what we're about to build.
-The good news is that after building a login system in this tutorial, you'll understand how it works much better.
+The good news is that after building a login system in this tutorial, you'll better understand how it works.
 So build it once here, then take a serious look at ``FosUserBundle``.

 Creating a Bundle by Hand
 -------------------------